US Thionville Lusitanos

 Union Sportive Thionville Lusitanos is a football club based in Thionville, France.
-As of the 2023–24 season, it competes in the Championnat National 3, the fifth tier of the French football league system.
+The club competes in Ligue 3, after winning promotion in the 2025–26 season.

 History

 The football club was born in 1905 as Fußball-Club Diedenhofen.
 After the first world war it was renamed La Sportive Thionvilloise following the transfer of Thionville from Germany to France in accord with the Treaty of Versailles.
 During the second world war, between 1940 and 1945, with the Germans in charge of the area again, the club was renamed Turn-und-Sportgemeinschaft before reverting to its previous name.

 In 1943, Fritz Walter played in the squad, who went on to win the World Cup in 1954 with West Germany.